Kazran Sardick: Well, you tell the Doctor. Tell him from me. People can't.

 Amy: No, no.

-- Identical Son: Gambon plays both Sardicks.
+- Michael Gambon plays both Sardicks.

 - Similarly, the same young actor plays both Abigail's nephew and his son.

 - Ironic Echo: As might be expected throughout such a recursive story, though best illustrated with the identity of the Ghost of Christmas Yet to Come.
 Both Past and Present were existing Doctor Who characters who barely fit their descriptions, as is fairly common in adaptations.
-The Ghost of Christmas Yet to come subverts that expectation, by being precisely what Dickens described: the thing all men fear.
+The Ghost of Christmas Yet to Come subverts that expectation, by being precisely what Dickens described: the thing all men fear.
 Scrooge didn't know how good a cold, lonely death was compared to becoming your own worst fear.

 - I Was Quite a Looker: Teenaged Kazran.

-- Jerk Ass: Both Sardicks are this, Though Kazran grows out of it due to the Doctor invoking Character Development.
+- Jerkass: Both Sardicks are this, though Kazran grows out of it due to the Doctor invoking Character Development.